Fastvideo SDK vs NVIDIA NPP Library

 Fastvideo SDK provides better image quality and processing performance for implementing key algorithms for camera applications.
 The real-time mode is an essential requirement for any camera application, especially for multi-camera systems.

-Over the last few years, we've tested NPP intensely and encountered software bugs which weren't fixed.
-In the meantime, if customers come to us with any bug in Fastvideo SDK, we fix it within a couple of days, because Fastvideo possesses all the source code and the image processing modules are implemented by the Fastvideo development team.
+NPP is a general-purpose set of primitives rather than a complete, tested camera ISP.
+If customers come to us with any bug in Fastvideo SDK, we fix it within a couple of days, because Fastvideo possesses all the source code and the image processing modules are implemented by the Fastvideo development team.
 Support is our priority: that's why our customers can rely on our SDK.

 We offer custom development to meet specific our customers' requirements.
 Our development team can build GPU-based image processing modules from scratch according to the customer's request, whereas in contrast NVIDIA provides nothing of the kind.